SAS-Systems/Unveiled-Documentation/SRS/SRS.md

 At this page all captured and uploaded media of a single user is shown.
 He can browse the content easily.

 #### 3.2.5 Content viewer
 Each uploaded file is shown in the media browser.
-To see detailed information and perform actions on the file (content) there is another page showing this information.
+Detailed information is shown below and in a modal dialog the video can be watched.
+See [this document][uc view own media] for further information.

 #### 3.2.6 Delete files
 The user is able to delete his own media stored on the server.
+[Use case document][uc delete own media].

 #### 3.2.7 Download files
 Captured media can be downloaded only by the owner.
 Therefore he is able to select specific files in the media browser for download.
+[Use case document][uc download own media].

 #### 3.2.8 Approve registration
-At this page the administrator can accept user registration requests.
+Users have to verify their e-mail address to approve their account.
+[Use case document][uc approve registration].

 #### 3.2.9 Manage Users
 The administrator is able to perform several different functions on user data.
 You can read more about this use case [here][uc manage users].